The Cartesian method and Fermat's Last Theorem: Fermat's Last Theorem proof

 \item Synthesizing, $2^{k}d\in\mathbb{Q}^c$. \end{enumerate}

 \textit{Case 2}.
-Suppose Equation (\ref{Ec2}) where $a,c$ are odd and $2^{k}d$ is even, and all of them are perfect square numbers.
+Suppose \eqref{Ec2} where $a,c$ are odd and $2^{k}d$ is even, and all of them are perfect square numbers.
 Suppose $n$ is an odd integer greater than $2$.
-Let us follow an analogous procedure as shown in Case 1, invoking the procedure of Lemma \ref{2knpar} (Case 2) and Lemma \ref{2kdnpar} (Case 2).
-For simplicity sake, we conclude that $2^{k}d\in\mathbb{Q}^c$.
+Let us follow an analogous procedure as shown in Case 1.
+Invoking the procedure of Lemma~\ref{2knpar} \mbox{(Case 2)} and Lemma~\ref{2kdnpar} (Case 2), we conclude that $2^{k}d\in\mathbb{Q}^c$.